AndreasKvammen/ML_dust_detection/README.md

 The SVM achieved a 94\%± 1\% average class-wise accuracy and a 90\%± 3\% precision, trained and tested over 10 runs with randomly selected training and testing data sets.

 ## Convolutional Neural Network (CNN) Classification
 The folder "CNN_train_and_test" contains the JupyterLab (Tensorflow) code to train and test the Convolutional Neural Network (CNN) classifier, proposed for time series classification in Wang et al. (2017).
-The folder contain the following files:
+The folder contains the following files:
   1. CNN_dust_detection.ipynb - Jupyter Notebook that import the training and testing data and runs the training and testing of the CNN classifier.
   2. run_GitHub.h5 - is the trained model in .h5 format
   3. model_run_GitHub - is a folder containing the trained model in .pb format